Digital-Sqrt/Digital-Sqrt/README.md

 ## Welcome to Digital Sqrt
-I am glad you found our page.
-If you need documentation is can be found with the links to the left.
+We are glad you found our page.
+If you need documentation for our curent or past products it can be found with the links to the left.
 <br>
 We no longer support an ecommerce websight.<br>
-We are still in bisness and manufacturing products.
+We are still in bisness and are manufacturing products.
 However, we are only selling through 3rd party resellers.<br>
 <br>
-This sight is dedacated to supporting our documentation and e-mail addres. <a href="mailto:customer.support@digital-sqrt.com">customer.support@digital-sqrt.com</a><br>
+This sight is dedacated to supporting our documentation, e-mail addres <a href="mailto:customer.support@digital-sqrt.com">customer.support@digital-sqrt.com</a>, and any news we wish to comunacate.<br>
 <br>
 Our Products still can be purchased on e-bay.<br>